mutantstandard/orxporter/docs/dzuk/orx.md

 ## Shared expressions

-The expression keywords mostly are unique to whether you are writing a manifest or a parameters file.
+The instruction keywords mostly are unique to whether you are writing a manifest or a parameters file.
 So you should read the docs for those too.

-There are two consistent expression keywords across any type of orx file:
+There are two consistent instruction keywords across any type of orx file:

 ## `include`